-Keywords: Trunk Packing; Car Design; Simulated Annealing; Combinatorial Optimization; Computational Geometry.
+Keywords: Trunk Packing, Car Design, Simulated Annealing, Combinatorial Optimization, Computational Geometry

-1. Introduction
+1 Introduction

-Geometric packing problems are of great interest to the communities of Computational Geometry and Combinatorial Optimization due to their great importance for industrial applications.
+Geometric packing problems are of great interest to the communities of Computational Geometry (see for example [Baur and Fekete 2001; Chan 2003]) and Combinatorial Optimization (see for example [Erdos and Graham 1975; Nelissen 1993; Dyckhoff 1990; Ikonen et al. 1997]) due to their great importance for industrial applications.
 The packing problem considered in this paper arose from a joint project with a major German car manufacturer who is interested in measuring the volume of a trunk according to the German standard DIN 70020.
 The reason for the existence of this standard is that the continuous volume of a trunk does not reflect its actual storage capacity, since the baggage to be stored is usually discrete.
-DIN 70020 asks for the number of rigid 200mm × 100mm × 50mm = 1 liter boxes, that can be packed into the trunk.
+DIN 70020 asks for the number of rigid 200mm \times 100mm \times 50mm = 1 liter boxes, that can be packed into the trunk.

-Figure 1.
-Physical measurement according to DIN 70020
+Figure 1: Physical measurement according to DIN 70020